 - Next add buttermilk and egg and combine with dry ingredients.
 Fold in sauteed corn and veggies and then add cheese.

-- Heat enough oil to cover the bottom of a cast iron skillet or dutch oven skillet and heat until about 365 degrees.
+- Heat enough vegetable oil to cover the bottom of a cast iron skillet or dutch oven skillet and heat until about 365 degrees.

 - Scoop 2-3 tablespoons of fritter batter to the skillet and spread out like a small pancake and fry until golden brown (about 2 minutes or so) then flip and do the same.
 Remove from oil and drain on paper towels and sprinkle with salt and serve.